New Zealand Intellectual

 - Fellowship - members who are registered as a trans-Tasman patent attorney or Australian trade mark attorney, and who are resident and entitled to practise in New Zealand, as well as being of good repute.

-- Honorary Membership - this is for distinguished individuals, who from their contribution to advancing the objects of the Institute, deserve this high honour.
+- Honorary Membership - this is for distinguished individuals, who from their contribution to advancing the objects of the organisation, deserve this high honour.

 - Student Membership - members who are not qualified as a patent attorney, but who are studying for qualifications as a patent attorney or as an Australian trade mark attorney.

 - Non-resident Membership - members who are IP practitioners outside New Zealand, and ex-Fellows who are no longer resident in New Zealand

 - Associate Membership - members who are not patent attorneys but are of good repute, and come within one of the following definitions:

-- 1. are qualified to advance the objects of the Institute through their connection with law, science or the arts, or
+- 1. are qualified to advance the objects of the organisation through their connection with law, science or the arts, or

 The current membership of NZIPA comprises comprises 171 Fellows, 3 Honorary, 7 Students, 10 Non-resident, 28 Associates and 2 Retired.
 The membership comprises virtually the whole of the senior professional staff of all of the firms of registered patent attorneys practising in New Zealand comprising more than one partner, plus most of the registered patent attorneys who practice as sole practitioners.
 In addition a number of our Fellows are partners or senior staff solicitors in the intellectual property law sections of some major law firms in New Zealand.